hwchan91/tictactoe/README.md

-# Hangman
+# Tic-Tac-Toe

-Hangman game played with command line interface, game can also be saved and loaded.
+A game of tic-tac-toe played with command line interface.
-Press 1 to guess a random word.
+Player can play against another person or an unbeatable AI.
-Press 2 to make the AI guess your word.
+* As a bonus, an option for 0 players is included (my respects to [War Games](https://en.wikipedia.org/wiki/WarGames) - "the only winning move is not to play")

 Working example: https://repl.it/HF9z/4

 ## Usage

 ```
-ruby hangman_with_ai.rb
+ruby tiatactoe.rb
 ```